 What To Do If Your Debit Card Is Compromised or Stolen

-Here are three important steps you should take if you’re a victim of this scam:
+Here are three important steps you should take if you’re a victim of this or another card scam:

 1. Cancel Your Card